Available for Interviews: Dr. Mimi Secor.

 That Can Help Women 45+ to Achieve Overall Health:

 Regular exercise, especially for women over 45 years old, provides numerous and profound benefits for our health, wellness, and longevity.
-According to research summarized in an article I recently authored (Secor 2020), these benefits include: Evidence-based physical activity health benefits:
+These benefits include evidence-based physical activity health benefits:

 - Reduced risk of heart disease, stroke, hypertension, type 2 diabetes, and excessive weight gain.